Vishvam10/ReMark-Client/README.md

 - ✅ **Admins** can Create, Update, Delete and Resolve Annotations
 - ✅ Anyone with a valid username and comment on the annotation
 - ✅ Commnet Management (With **CRUD Operations**, **Upvotes and Downvotes** and **Moderation***)
+- ✅ Emoji support (Markdown support present but not implemented at the moment)

 **NOTE** : * Customization include dark theme, brand color, etc. and moderation is implemented in the backend.
 Fronted integration will be done in the future